gwpy/gwpy/docs/timeseries/get.rst

 the discovery and retrieval of gravitational-wave data, both strain data and auxiliary channels.
 It provides a unified interface to search for data across multiple observatories and data archives.

-The :meth:`TimeSeries.get` method uses the |gwdatafind|_ Python package to query the GWDataFind service for the requested channel(s) and time range, and will read or download the data from the best available source on-the-fly.
+The :meth:`TimeSeries.get` method uses the :doc:`gwdatafind <gwdatafind:index>` Python package
+to query the GWDataFind service for the requested channel(s) and time range, and will read or download the data from the best available source on-the-fly.

 For remote data access, :meth:`TimeSeries.get` will typically retrieve data from |OSDF|_, which provides a distributed network of data caches to ensure high availability and low latency access